-Understanding the Differences: Deaf, Deafness and Hard of Hearing
+Understanding the Differences: Deaf, Deafness and Hearing Impairment

 Not all hearing disabilities are equal, and a person’s hearing level dictates how they manage life both inside and outside the classroom.
 The next few sections explain the different degrees of hearing loss, as well as define the following three commonly used terms: deaf, deafness and hard of hearing.